 Northern States Power Company – Wisconsin (NSPW) d/b/a Xcel Energy currently holds a license issued by the Federal Energy Regulatory Commission (FERC) to operate and maintain the White River Hydroelectric Project (White River Project).
 The current license, which designated the Project as FERC No. 2444, expires on July 31, 2025.
 To receive a new license from the FERC, NSPW is required to begin the relicensing process by submittal of a Notice of Intent to relicense (NOI) and a pre-application document (PAD) to the FERC no later than July 31, 2020.

-buy Lyrica from india Project Description and Overview
+Easton Project Description and Overview

 The White River Project is located on the White River in the town of White River in Ashland County, Wisconsin.